steaksauce-/9DaysOfAPIs/README.md

 - Not all JSON output is meant to be printed as plain text.
 - There's more than one way to skin a cat.
 - I should probably script the API endpoint to scrape possibilities instead of hardcoding them.
+- A lot of software vendors are probably using other APIs -- it's genius really.